News

 Published on October 24, 2025

-These risks include tool poisoning, where malicious code is embedded within tool descriptions, and rug pull attacks, where initially trusted tools are updated with malicious intent.
+Key risks include tool poisoning, where malicious code is embedded within tool descriptions, and rug pull attacks, where initially trusted tools are updated with malicious intent.
 Over-privileged tool permissions also pose a threat, as tools can perform unauthorized actions due to broad capabilities exposed by MCP servers.
-Cisco's MCP Scanner directly addresses these vulnerabilities by providing a means to identify threats before integration.
+Cisco's MCP Scanner addresses these vulnerabilities by providing a means to identify threats before integration.

 How MCP Scanner Works

 The scanner conducts security and vulnerability checks, including MCP component security evaluation, signature-based detection, and integration with AI Defense.
-It evaluates MCP tools, prompts, and resources to identify malicious or anomalous behavior, and notifies users of suspicious patterns.
+It evaluates MCP tools, prompts, and resources to identify malicious or anomalous behavior and notifies users of suspicious patterns.
 The software development kit (SDK) is designed for ease of use, offering scanning capabilities, authentication options, and customization.

-Cisco AI Defense Integration
+Integration with Cisco AI Defense

 Cisco AI Defense offers protection for AI applications across their lifecycle, from supply chain scanning to runtime monitoring.
-The MCP Scanner complements AI Defense, offering a standalone solution for agentic AI supply chain security.
+The MCP Scanner complements AI Defense, providing a standalone solution for agentic AI supply chain security.
 By combining MCP Scanner with AI Defense, organizations can validate the security of their AI models and manage the security of their agentic AI systems in real-time.

 Cisco's introduction of MCP Scanner represents a proactive step in securing the AI landscape.
 As AI adoption grows, so do the attack vectors.
-By open-sourcing this tool, Cisco is empowering the community to collectively enhance AI security.
+By open-sourcing this tool, Cisco empowers the community to collectively enhance AI security.
 The focus on contextual and semantic analysis is crucial, given the complex interactions within AI agent systems.
 This should help shift security from an afterthought to a core component of AI development.

 Cisco aims to empower enterprises to embrace AI securely.
 With AI Defense and MCP Scanner, Cisco wants to eliminate security barriers that can prevent innovation.
 As the AI landscape changes, Cisco plans to stay ahead by providing security solutions.
 For those wanting to enhance AI security, Cisco has made implementation resources available on their GitHub repository.